mvc1009/Chess/README.md

 ***

 ## What we want to do?
 In the future we want to implement two versions for this game.
-The Player vs Player (PVP) onine, and the Player vs Computer (PVC) implemmented with IA.
+The Player vs Player (PVP) onine, and the Player vs Computer (PVC) implemmented with AI.

 ***

-## How we did?
+## How we did it?
 We considered to do a class Piece and subclass for all the pieces.
-All piecces of the chessboard has treated as a object with an [ImageIcon][ImageIcon].
+All pieces of the chessboard has treated as a object with an [ImageIcon][ImageIcon].
 We treat the Cheesboard like the background only an image that is displayed on a X and Y cordinates.

 We established for all the code the following statements:
 - **About colors:** White -> TRUE, Black -> FALSE